rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *packet type*: type number of the original packet
+1. *message type* (**uint8**): type number of the original message (the message that caused the FAULT).
+    - each packet type has its own set of error numbers, typically written as <packet_type>.<errno>
+        - example: 1.0 is the UNKNOWN_TYPE error
+        - example 4.0 is the HELLO_REQUIRED error
     - example (in response to a HELLO): 2
-2. *error number*: machine-friendly, enumerated reason for rejecting this requested
-1. *reason string*: (OPTIONAL) human-readable reason for rejecting this request
-    - example (for REGISTER): "bad stale time"
-    - example (for VK_HEARTBEAT): "not my child"
+2. *errno* (**uint16**): packet type-specific error number.
+Errnos are not independent; specific errors can only be identified in conjunction with their packet type.
+The following codes are written in <packet_type>.<errno> syntax.
+    - See the note and examples in the *packet type* field.
+    - (General) Codes:

+        1.0: UNKNOWN_TYPE: sent when an unknown message type number is declared.

+        1.1: BODY_NOT_ACCEPTED: sent when a payload is included in a packet that does not have one.

+        1.2: BODY_REQUIRED: sent when a payload is not included with a message type that requires one.

+    - JOIN Codes:

+        4.0: HELLO_REQUIRED: sent when a JOIN is received but there is no outstanding HELLO for the given ID.

+3. *additional_info* (**string**):  (OPTIONAL) extra, human-readable information to include

 ## HELLO